R-unic/flamework-template/README.md

 ## Features
 - Frontend:
   - Custom mouse controller
+  - `ReplicaController` which stores a copy of the local player's data
   - Procedural animation system for cameras or models with these animations included:
     - Landing
     - Mouse sway